 How should couples handle the pressure to register and have showers when their wedding guest list is small?
+Cheryl offers her solution and the one etiquette rule that should never change with the times!

 Hello Cheryl,